 Dry White Wine for Cooking

-So…you want a dry white wine for cooking.
+Want a dry white wine for cooking?
 It’s important to find a wine that compliments your dish, is of reasonable quality, tastes delicious on its own and is a good value.
 Right away you can eliminate anything labeled as “cooking wine” since it probably earned that title by being unfit to drink.
 Most recipes call for less than a bottle which leaves you plenty for a couple of glasses of wine with your meal.